 The First Nations and Endangered Languages Department at UBC offers courses in hən̓q̓əmin̓əm̓ and Kwak’wala, which can also be used to fulfill to the language requirement.

-Entering Arts with a language proficiency other than English
+Entering Arts with proficiency in a language other than English

-If you are proficient in a language other than English, you may have met the language requirement.
-There are several ways to show proficiency:
+If you are proficient in a language other than English, you may have already met the language requirement.
+There are several ways to demonstrate proficiency:

 - If you have at least a grade 12 level in a language other than English, such as French 12, you have met the requirement.